 Major C. Fred Cook

 The Rotarian magazine of June 1917 describes Cook as news editor of the Washington Star and a lieutenant colonel in the National Guard.
-1 He left for France in May 1917, and by November 1918 had the rank of major and was base adjutant on the staff of General George Harries at the same base in Brest where Arthur Hornblow was G-2 (SOS) intelligence officer.
+1 He left for France in May 1917, and by November 1918 had the rank of major and was base adjutant on the staff of General George Harries at the same base in Brest where Arthur Hornblow was the G-2 (SOS) Intelligence Officer.
 2

 Cook accompanied Roy Howard to Admiral Wilson’s headquarters during the afternoon of Thursday 7 November and witnessed what happened there.
 However, he remained at the Admiral’s office when Howard and Ensign John Sellards left with a copy of the armistice message Wilson had received from Paris and which Howard managed to cable to New York City.
 He may also have been with Howard for a time after the cablegram was sent, trying to obtain more armistice news.